vimarshkarbhari-okta/okta.github.io/README.md

 4. Navigate the site and validate your changes
 5. Stop Jekyll with `ctrl+c`
 6. Sync the built _site files with the checked-in code with: `rsync -av _site/ ./`
 7. Git commit and push changes to github.
+8. Check that you changes pass Bacon (http://bacon.trex.saasure.com/#!/commits/developer.okta.com)
-When ready for review create a pull request and mention the users you want to review your changes.
+9. Create a pull request and mention the users you want to review your changes.
+10. Click merge button in the Bacon when you are done with your changes

 ## Authoring Guide